2️⃣ Black-box Analysis

 For people who have completed the IOI material / done much work with model internals, this is the equivalent of finding the most important model components by seeing which ones write the final answer to the residual stream.
 It's a good start, but doesn't tell you much about the steps of the computation beyond the last one.

 2. Resampling Importance.
-To address the flaw above, for each sentence $S_i$ in the CoT, we can resample a whole trajectory $(S_1, S_2, \ldots, S_{i-1}, S_i, S'_{i+1}, ..., S'_N, A^r_i)$ (where $A^r_i$ is the final answer we get from resampling chunks after $S_i$).
-By comparing it to the corresponding trajectory $(S_1, S_2, \ldots, S'_i, ..., S'_{N}, A^r_i)$ which we get from resampling chunks including $S_i$, we can get a sense for how important $S_i$ was for producing the final answer.
-Our metric is:
+To address this flaw, for each sentence $S_i$ we resample a whole trajectory $(S_1, S_2, \ldots, S_{i-1}, S_i, S'_{i+1}, ..., S'_N, A^r_i)$ (where $A^r_i$ is the final answer from resampling chunks after $S_i$).
+Comparing to the trajectory $(S_1, S_2, \ldots, S'_i, ..., S'_{N}, A^r_i)$ from resampling chunks including $S_i$, we get:

 Looking closer at our dataset